 2. Then I created a free definitive guide on #BuildingInPublic which was read by 2,100 people in the first 3 days.

 3. With that, I created a free email course to help people make Twitter friends.
+2,500 people took it in the first 18 months.

 2. You get endorsed by real people